ColleagueRiley/Cocoa-in-Pure-C/README.md

 ## Introduction

 To use Apple's Cocoa API, you must use Objective-C function calls.
-However, you do not have to write Objective-C code to use Objective-C.
-Objective C can be accessed via C functions such as  `objc_msgSend`.
+However, you do not have to write Objective-C code because Objective-C can be accessed via C functions such as  `objc_msgSend`.

 The main reason to use Pure-C over objective C is to be able to compile your project in C. This is helpful if you want to create a single-header file that does not require the user to compile using objective-C.

 Two examples of this are:

-[Silicon.h](https://github.com/EimaMei/Silicon) is a C-Wrapper for the Cocoa API, it wraps around the Objective-C function calls so you can use the Cocoa API in normal-looking C code.

-[RGFW](https://github.com/ColleagueRiley/RGFW) is a lightweight single-header windowing library.
+[Silicon.h](https://github.com/EimaMei/Silicon), a C-Wrapper for the Cocoa API that wraps around the Objective-C function calls so you can use the Cocoa API in normal-looking C code, and [RGFW](https://github.com/ColleagueRiley/RGFW), a lightweight single-header windowing library.

 Both projects can be used as a reference for using Cocoa in C.